nickbhat/bgc_tran/data/README.md

 ```
 ./metadata/
 antismash_biosynthetic_matrix.tsv   - Counts of common Biosynthetic PFAMs in each antiSMASH BGC.
+biosynthetic_mibig2.tsv             - Coutns of common Biosynthetic PFAMs in each mibig2 BGC
 antismash_metadata.tsv              - Metadata for antiSMASH BGCs.
 final_fun_families.tsv              - A filtered version of original_fun_families.tsv that hand removes some HMMs that are not transporter specific.
 mibig2_metadata.tsv                 - Metadata for mibig2 BGCs.